ComradeCaro/mc-server/README.md

 ## Running

-This is only made solely for personal use.
+This is made solely for personal use.
 I do not offer any kind of support when setting this up and most scripts will not work without additional configuration

 <!-- run 'mcman md' to update! -->